dhyeynala/pet-voice-notes/README.md

 Based on conversations with both pet owners and a veterinary friend who reviewed the system:

-**Computer Vision Integration**: Analyze pet photos for visual health indicators like coat condition, eye clarity, or posture changes over time - something my cousin mentioned would have helped track her cat's weight loss.
+**Computer Vision Integration**: Analyze pet photos for visual health indicators like coat condition, eye clarity, or posture changes over time - something that could help track gradual changes like weight loss that are hard to notice day-to-day.

 **Mobile Application**: Build native iOS/Android apps for better camera integration and offline note-taking, addressing feedback about mobile web limitations.